SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 - `draft`: the version can be tested against, but not certified; the version need not be stable.
 - `deprecated`: the version can be tested against, but not certified.

+Any version not listed in `versions` is considered `deprecated`.

-By default, if no other restriction is given, any version explicitly mentioned in the entry SHOULD be tested against.
+If no other restriction is given, any version listed in `version` SHOULD be tested against.
+This includes any version listed as `deprecated`; the rationale here is that, while the cloud itself can no longer be certified against it, some customers may still work with that version.

+Note: Compliance with a new (effective) version often implies compliance with an older (deprecated) one.
+Including the older one into the test is meant to increase the confidence that this is indeed the case, or, if it isn't, serves to provide a clear picture of how many test subjects still comply with the old version.

 Note: We intend to keep only one version in effect, except for a grace period of 4 to 6 weeks, when two versions are effective at the same time.